remrama/DREaM/docs/source/annotation.rst

    <p>I can only remember that <span class="nonlucid">I was standing in a place talking to people.</span></p>

    <p>Last night I had a lucid dream that felt so real. <span class="nonlucid">At first, I was hanging with my friends.
 Then I thought about how weird it was that my friend didn't look the same as they usually do,</span> <span class="lucid">and realized that I must be dreaming!
 I thought about what I should do in my dream and decided to fly.</span> This was my first lucid dream in a long time and I was pretty excited about it.</p>

-   <p>I had a lucid dream in which <span class="lucid">I tried to fly out of my bedroom but couldn't, and so I fell off the balcony.
-It was terrible!</span> Why do I keep having dreams like this?</p>
+   <p>I had a lucid dream in which <span class="lucid">I tried to fly out of my bedroom but couldn't, and so I fell off the balcony.</span> It was terrible!
+Why do I keep having dreams like this?</p>

    <p><span class="nonlucid">We decide on a film and drive off in the car.</span> Then I wake up.</p>

    <p><span class="nonlucid">But as long as I am still playing, I should please play in the attack, even though I played defense throughout the tournament.</span> I don't know any more.</p>

+   <p><span class="nonlucid">While at the zoo, I turned around to look for my mom but she was gone.
+It was so scary.</span> I woke up and felt horrified.</p>

    <p><span class="nonlucid">The rock was bright red and the cave was, however, in the twilight.</span> Unfortunately, I can't remember anything more.</p>